abarker/typped/doc/sphinx_docs/dispatching.rst

 When types are defined for functions the function names should be made into individual tokens in the lexer, rather than using a single identifier token for all identifiers.
 Then, when the token for ``f`` is processed, the expected signature is also available.
-The type system is discussed more below.
+The type system is discussed more in later sections.

 Uniqueness of preconditions functions
 -------------------------------------